+2024 2023

-Maturity profiles 2023 (\$000's) 2022 (\$000's)
+Maturity profiles (\$000's) (\$000's)

-Less than 6 months 74 164
+Less than 6 months 100 74

-6 months to 1 year - -

-1 year to 5 years - -

-Greater than 5 years - -

-Total 74 164
+Total 100 74

 Market risk

 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.